makeabilitylab/physcomp/sensors/index.md

 <!-- ### Human related I/O
 For human related I/O, human reaction time to an external stimulus is ~150-300ms (try a [human benchmark](https://www.humanbenchmark.com/tests/reactiontime)) and modern monitors refresh at 60Hz

+Joysticks are often made from poteniometers like this one: https://www.adafruit.com/product/2765 and this one: https://www.adafruit.com/product/245

 See: https://gamedev.stackexchange.com/a/30289 -->